spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/07-openstack.md

 #### Enter Environment Configuration:

 * HTTPS Proxy (--https_proxy) - The endpoint for the HTTPS proxy server.
-This setting will be propagated to all the nodes launched in the proxy network.
-Eg., http://USERNAME:PASSWORD@PROXYIP:PROXYPORT
+This setting will be propagated to all the nodes launched in the proxy network. e.g., http://USERNAME:PASSWORD@PROXYIP:PROXYPORT
-* HTTP Proxy(--http_proxy) - The endpoint for the HTTP proxy server	This setting will be propagated to all the nodes launched in the proxy network.
-Eg., http://USERNAME:PASSWORD@PROXYIP:PROXYPORT
+* HTTP Proxy(--http_proxy) - The endpoint for the HTTP proxy server	This setting will be propagated to all the nodes launched in the proxy network. e.g., http://USERNAME:PASSWORD@PROXYIP:PROXYPORT
 * No Proxy(--no_proxy) - A comma-separated list of local network CIDRs, hostnames, domain names that should be excluded from proxying.
-This setting will be propagated to all the nodes to bypass the proxy server.
-Eg., openstack.company.com,10.10.0.0/16
+This setting will be propagated to all the nodes to bypass the proxy server. e.g., openstack.company.com,10.10.0.0/16
 * Pod CIDR (--pod_cidr) -  The CIDR pool is used to assign IP addresses to pods in the cluster.
 This setting will be used to assign IP addresses to pods in Kubernetes clusters.
 The pod IP addresses should be unique and should not overlap with any Virtual Machine IPs in the environment.
 * Service IP Range (--svc_ip_range) - IP address that will be assigned to services created on Kubernetes.
 This setting will be used to assign IP addresses to services in Kubernetes clusters.
 The service IP addresses should be unique and not overlap with any virtual machine IPs in the environment.